Early acquisition due to hardship

 - an opinion in writing from a licensed real estate agent to explain why a sales campaign would be inappropriate (for example, because the designation limits potential purchasers or because the designation prevents successful sale as the only realistic purchaser under the circumstances is the acquiring authority)

-- a receipt or notice from a licensed real estate agent or appropriate website that shows a marketing campaign to sell your land was unable to attract a potential purchaser as a result of the designation.
+- a receipt or notice from a licensed real estate agent or appropriate website that shows a marketing campaign to sell your property was unable to attract a potential purchaser as a result of the designation.

 - copies of offers of sale which are less than the market value of the property, and a property valuation report from a registered valuer